 - the existing COPR data protection period remains valid

 - extensions to the existing expiry dates or new data protection periods will not be granted

-Data which is no longer protected is still the property of the data owner - as a consequence, we will not give copies of such data to other applicants.
+Once the data protection has expired, HSE may grant permission for subsequent applicants to refer to the data.
+However, data which are no longer protected are still the property of the original data owner and HSE will not give copies of such data to other applicants.

 Data protection cannot be granted for:

 - data that are published/available in the public domain

 - data that have already been submitted in support of an active substance or product approval